 coordinated by Andrea Marella

 The M.A.S.TER.
-School (School of Mediators and Animators for the Development of the Territory), at the twentieth edition in 2024, is an annual continuous training event that has been held since 2004 with the aim of creating an opportunity for socialization and learning on the issues of community and territory development, putting in relation to local operators and expert scholars on the subject.
+School (School of Mediators and Animators for the Development of the Territory), at the 21st edition in 2025, is an annual continuous training event that has been held since 2004 with the aim of creating an opportunity for socialization and learning on the issues of community and territory development, putting in relation to local operators and expert scholars on the subject.

 The M.A.S.TER.
 School takes place in September, in Padua and its province, at the conclusion of the MSLS Master training course, and is open to all Alumni of previous editions of the Short specialisation degree MSLS.
 The event includes thematic sessions with interventions by experts and the presentation of the results of the Dire&Fare Laboratory for Local Development created by the students of the Short specialisation degree MSLS.